Faculty & Instructors

 Email:

-Director Mike Bassi oversees all aspects of the Institute's operations and strategic vision.
+Dr. Mike Bassi oversees all aspects of the Institute's operations and strategic vision.
 He is a faculty member in the Administrative Officer’s Course, teaching “Police Administration” and instructs in the Department of Criminal Justice at UofL.

 Mike has over 25 years of police practitioner experience, culminating as Commander of the Northern Nevada Law Enforcement Academy and Director of the Regional Public Safety Training Center, in Reno, NV.
 He honorably retired with 21 years of sworn service with the Washoe County Sheriff’s Office.
 During his time in law enforcement, he had a varied career, that spanned everything from SWAT to Marine Patrol on Lake Tahoe.
 He spent time in Detectives, Patrol, Corrections and Training.
 He was fortunate to be in leadership and command roles in a variety of assignments.

 While still in police command, Mike graduated from the Administrative Officer’s Course.
-This experience helped fuel his dedication to directing SPI to be the bridge between academic and practitioner with knowledge and research, turned to action and strategy.
+This experience helped fuel his dedication to directing SPI to be the bridge between the academic and practitioner with knowledge and research, turned to action and strategy.

 Director Bassi is a current board member on the Kentucky Law Enforcement Council and also served as Vice-Chair of the Washoe County Emergency Response Advisory Committee and as a Board Member for the Trauma Intervention Program of Northern Nevada.